 |December||9/48||15/59||98/3.9||Not the best period to go|

-The Athens Eleftherios Venizelos International Airport is located about 33 kilometres (21 miles) south-east of the city centre.
+The airport is located about 33 km (21 miles) south-east of the city centre.

 The Athens Metro has three lines (1, 2 and 3) connecting all of the Greek capital's important landmarks.
-A flat-fare ticket is available for EUR 1.40 and is valid for 90 minutes.
-A 24-hour ticket costs EUR 4.00.
-All of these tickets may be used on any mode of transport during the validity period.
+Metros run from 5:30 a.m. to 12:30 a.m. (and lines 2 and 3 operate until 2 a.m. on Friday and Saturday).
+A flat-fare ticket is available for EUR 1.40 and is valid in all public transportation.

 Useful tip: For longer stays, a monthly card valid for all modes of transport is available for EUR 30.
-A 3-day tourist pass is also available for EUR 20, including one round trip to Athens International Airport by metro or express bus and unlimited travel on all modes of transport for the entire period.
+A 24-hour pass (EUR 4.50), a 5-day pass (EUR 9) and a 3-day "tourist" pass (EUR 22) are also available, (the latter also includes one round trip to Athens International Airport).
+For further information, please visit www.stasy.gr.

 Taxis are relatively inexpensive in Athens.
 They are equipped with meters and a notice showing base fares and applicable supplements is displayed in each cab.
-For destinations within the city centre, the usual fare is about EUR 5.
+For journeys within the city centre, the usual fare is about EUR 0.75 per kilometre.

 Upon your arrival in Athens, you can get in touch with local tourism professionals for further information and to help organise your stayAthens Tourist Information Office